anssim/custom-chatbot-maker/README.md

-custom chatbot maker
+CUSTOM CHATBOT MAKER 2019

-a simple chatbot where you can customize the avatar, description, and name of chatbot, along with unique dialogue.
+A simple chatbot where you can customize the avatar, description, and name of chatbot, along with unique dialogue.

 FEATURES
 Creating and customizing chatbots with ready to use webchat.

+Modify chatbots and give them unique dialogue.

-Select chatbot with URL parameters.
+Select which chatbot talk with using URL parameters.

 INSTALLATION
 Download and install Node.js: https://nodejs.org/en/